If you have questions about any Eaton product or service, please contact us. We're always glad to help!

 Power Inverters for Cars, SUVs and Vans

 The 12V cigarette lighter in a car or truck can be used with a small portable inverter to provide power to charge phones, tablets, laptops, DVD players, light tools and other devices.
 Portable inverters are an excellent choice for family road trips.
 These mobile inverters provide one or two AC outlets, plus select models also have two USB charging ports.
-Tripp Lite's selection of compact portable inverters includes models up to 400W.
+Eaton's selection of compact portable inverters includes models up to 400W.

 Power Inverters for RVs, Trucks & Boats